Travellers are advised to read the FCO travel advice at gov.uk/foreign-travel-advice for the country they are travelling to.

 Don’t leave Sweden without trying…

 Try making your own...
-Cinnamon buns
+Cinnamon buns.

-Oat milk latte
+3. Oat milk latte

 Try making your own...
 Grilled herring with mustard

-Godis (pick & mix)
+7. Godis (pick 'n' mix)

-This bright green cake has become a lot more familiar in the UK after a starring role in The Great British Bake Off.
-Prinsesstårta is a domed, layered sponge cake covered in almost fluorescent marzipan and is usually the cake of choice at celebrations like graduations, retirements and birthdays.
-However, you can also try a small slice of the rich treat in most Swedish bakeries, known as konditori.
-The cake was created in the 1920s by Jenny Åkerstöm who taught three of the Swedish princesses to cook.
+This bright green cake has become a lot more familiar in the UK after playing a starring role in The Great British Bake Off.
+Prinsesstårta is a domed, layered sponge cake covered in near-fluorescent marzipan and is usually the cake of choice at celebrations such as graduations, retirements and birthdays.
+You could also try a slice of the rich treat at most Swedish konditori (bakeries).
+The cake was first created in the 1920s by Jenny Åkerström, who taught three of the Swedish princesses to cook.
 The cake was apparently so loved by the young royals that it was named in their honour.